-Nails DIY: How to Create Marbled Nails
+How to Do Marble Nails

 Marbled nails look really cool.
 I used to always see these nails all over the internet and wonder how on Earth people did it.
 It seriously looks like they took a sticker and put it on their nails (which, apparently, is a thing now).

 I learned how to do this from a post on Tumblr.
 The post in question was just a group of images without any text showing you what to do to create the look.
 I looked at it and thought, "OK!
 That's easy enough!"
 Unfortunately, the graphic tutorial didn't contain any tips and tricks that are useful when trying to do this, and also wasn't very complete in the steps, either.
-After several tries, I finally eventually got the look I was going for.
+After several tries, I eventually got the look I was going for.
 Even though some of my nails looked really janky, I was happy with it for the time being.
 But I did want to get better at it!

 I began doing the marbled look more regularly, and have discovered some tips and tricks to accomplish this method of nail art in the cleanest, easiest way possible.
 Here is an easy DIY guide for creating that marbled look at home!

 This nail art is simple if you are equipped with the right supplies to get the job done the right way.
-You will need:

-- a small cup that you don't care about.
+- A small cup that you don't care about.
 It must be at least an inch deep.
 I used a quarter measuring cup.

-- room temperature water.
+- Room temperature water.
 It is absolutely imperative that this water is room temperature, and not cold or warm to the touch.

 - Q-Tips (for touchups!)

-- wooden toothpicks
+- Wooden toothpicks

 - The polish colors you would like to use.
 OPI nail polishes work great for this style of nail art.
-For the base coat you'll want to use a white or a pastel, to ensure the rest of the colors show up.
-I really like using as my base coat.
+For the base coat, you'll want to use a white or a pastel, to ensure the rest of the colors show up.
+I really like using OPI Alpine Snow as my base coat.
 Then you'll need to pick two other colors to mix with for the marbled look.
-OPI Alpine Snow

 - A paper towel